(This guide is also available as a PDF.)

 Sit forward, near the front of the chair, so that you are not leaning against the chair’s back.
 Your feet should be flat on the floor, with the bottoms of your thighs parallel to the ground (or ever so slightly pointed downward: a tiny bit lower toward the knees and higher toward the hips).
 If, like me, you have large thighs, it is the bottom (not the top) of your thigh that is relevant here: the bottom of your thigh should be level, while the top points noticeably downward toward the knee.
 This posture, together with relatively loose clothing (unbuckle your belt if necessary) will enable you to breathe freely and deeply later on.
 If your knees are too high relative to your hips, you will have a hard time taking a full, deep breath that fills your entire diaphragm.

 If you have long legs, it may be a challenge to find a chair that is tall enough to support the correct posture.
-In that case, you might consider placing a wooden board, a book, or some other firm, flat object on the seat of your chair, in order to raise your hips to the appropriate position.
+In that case, consider placing a wooden board, a book, or some other firm, flat object on the seat of your chair, in order to raise your hips to the appropriate position.

 Don’t underestimate the importance of this posture.
 When I first began practicing discursive meditation, I figured that one of my ordinary kitchen chairs would be “good enough.”
 After more than a year of daily practice, I stayed overnight at a friend’s home, where I happened to use a slightly taller chair for my morning meditation.
 I was amazed by what a difference that extra inch of height made!